 Southwold Pier sits beside the award winning sands and is the hub of the beach scene here – choose to sample fish and chips at its best, wander around the fascinating shops or have fun in in the amusement arcade but don’t leave before you’ve seen the cheeky water clock in action!

-3.30pm - Dunwich Beach – another little seaside haven packed with a collection fisherman’s huts and boats and a small café to grab a refreshing cuppa.
+Dunwich is another little seaside haven packed with a collection fisherman’s huts and boats and a small café to grab a refreshing cuppa.
 Here you’ll find a long stretch of shingle beach which is great for discovering unusual stones and enjoying a game of Ducks and Drakes by the shore!

 Aldeburgh’s sand and shingle beach is one of the best known of all Suffolk's beaches.
 Backing on to this pretty seaside town, there are no shortage of facilities either.